1j01/98/programs/calculator/mcalculator/README.md

     `</path/to/emscripten>/emcc -02 libEngine.a CalcManager/libCalcManager.a CalcModel/libCalcModel.a  -o engine.js`

-First two lines genrates cmake files and lib.a files respectively in their respective folders.
+First two lines generates cmake files and lib.a files respectively in their respective folders.
 All this behavior is controlled in respective CmakeFiles.txt

 Third one generates engine.js and engine.wasm in project root (-o flag), These files can be copied directly and pasted in public/js of server (which is not automated yet 😬)

 # Reporting Issues
-if you are not using this on daily basis, dont report anything, contribute instaed 😪.
+if you are not using this on daily basis, dont report anything, contribute instead 😪.